onmax/notificationJS/README.md

     status:["info" | "error" | "ok" ],                        //Optional.
 Info by default.
     description:"Small description about the notification",   //Optional.
 None by default.
     link:{                                                    //Optional.
 None by default.
-        "href":"http://google.es",                              //Mandatory if you use link parameter.
-None by default.
-        "text":"I'm a link"                                     //Optional. href link by default.
+        href:"http://google.es",                              //Mandatory if you use link parameter.
+None by default. text:"I'm a link"                                     //Optional. href link by default.
     },
     time:5,                                                   //Optional.
 In seconds.
 5 seconds by default. hide:true,                                                //Optional.
 True by default